openharmony/docs/en/application-dev/inputmethod/inputmethod_application_guide.md

 > **NOTE**
 >
-> - If a restricted module is imported, no error is reported during compilation, but an incorrect value (**undefined**) is returned during running, which renders the imported module ineffective.
+> - If a restricted module is imported, no error is reported during compilation, but **undefined** is returned during running, which renders the imported module ineffective.
 > - Currently, access to the [@ohos.multimedia.audio (Audio Management)](../reference/apis-audio-kit/js-apis-audio.md) module is allowed, but subject to the following rules:
 >   - Users who deny the recording permission should still be allowed to use the non-voice-input features of the input method application.
 >   - Recording-related services are allowed only when the InputMethodExtensionAbility is in the foreground.
 For example, perform recording only when the soft keyboard is in the foreground and the user is proactively using the voice input method; stop recording when the application is switched to the background.
 >   - Applications will be subject to increasingly stringent measures against violations with the preceding rules, and any violation may result in service exceptions.
 > - Strictly comply with the functional constraints of the basic access mode.
 In this mode, you should provide only basic typing features, not interaction with online services in any form.
 The system will gradually introduce measures for compliance with the basic access mode, including but not limited to running the Extension process as an independent process and in sandbox mode, preventing the Extension process from creating subprocesses, and restricting inter-process communication and network access.
 Violations may result in service exceptions.